TyruswooStudio/Tyruswoo_AltimitMovement-MZ/README.md

 ### Normalize Follower Movement?

 This is like Normalize Player Movement, except that it applies to the player's followers.
-Turn `ON` for more realistic diagonal movement; turn `OFF` for faster diagonal movement.
+Select `Yes` for more realistic diagonal movement, or `No` for faster diagonal movement.

 ### Boat Collider